fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 This is my personal process for interview and although it is not perfect it is as fair as I can make it right now.

-## Can Non-Passionate Developers Have Successful Careers?
+## Can Non-passionate Developers Have Successful Careers?

 Yes.
 Most developers are not particularly passionate about the craft.
 It is a common misconception that in order to be a software developer